What Is the Difference Between A Degree and a Diploma?

 During the degree course, the student gains a comprehensive knowledge of the particular chosen subject area.
 Besides the practical and theoretical knowledge, the student also has to go for an internship.

-The programme of the degree course mainly focuses on the subject and specialisation selected by the student.
+The program of the degree course mainly focuses on the subject and specialization selected by the student.

 Pursuing a degree will benefit you in one or more of the following ways—

 - You will get a job easily